 Raskar's research colleagues were Paul Beardsley, Jeroen van Baar,

 Yao Wang, Paul Deitz, Johnny Lee, Darren Leigh and Thomas Willwacher.
+The

-8 to 12.
 The research was funded by Mitsubishi Electric Research Labs.

 Timeline: 2-3 years, 10 years